-BE IT RESOLVED AS AN ADMINISTRATIVE ORDER of the Council of the Halifax Regional Municipality under the authority of the Halifax Regional Municipality Charter
+BE IT RESOLVED AS AN ADMINISTRATIVE ORDER of the Council of the Halifax Regional Municipality under the authority of the Halifax Regional Municipality Charter and the Motor Vehicle Act, as follows:

 Short Title

 1. This Administrative Order may be cited as the "Traffic Calming Administrative Order".